Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Inserting a file or image into the page also adds it as an attachment.

-There are a few ways to insert a file or image into your edited page:
+There are a few ways to insert a file or image into your page while editing:

-- Image alignment - determine if the image is aligned to the left side, the right side, and is centered on the page.
+Image alignment — Determine how the image is aligned on the page

 Delete files from your page